AdobeDocs/experience-manager-cloud-service.en/help/forms/supporting-new-language-localization.md

 *   **Form-specific dictionary** Contains strings used in adaptive forms.
 For example, labels, field names, error messages, help descriptions.
 It is managed as a set of XLIFF files for each locale and you can access it at `[author-instance]/libs/cq/i18n/gui/translator.html`.

-*   **Global dictionaries** There are two global dictionaries, managed as JSON objects, in AEM client library.
+*   **Global dictionaries** There are two global dictionaries, managed as JSON objects, in the AEM client library.
 These dictionaries contain default error messages, month names, currency symbols, date and time patterns, and so on.
 You can find these dictionaries at `[author-instance]/libs/fd/xfaforms/clientlibs/I18N`.
 These locations contain separate folders for each locale.
-Because global dictionaries are not updated frequently, keeping separate JavaScript files for each locale enables browsers to cache them and reduce network bandwidth usage when accessing different adaptive forms on same server.
+Because global dictionaries are not updated frequently, keeping separate JavaScript files for each locale enables browsers to cache them and reduce network bandwidth usage when accessing different adaptive forms on the same server.

 ## Add support for new locales {#add-support-for-new-locales}

-Perform the following to steps add support for a new locale:
+Perform the following steps to add support for a new locale:

 1. [Add localization support for non-supported locales](#add-localization-support-for-non-supported-locales)
 1. [Use added locales in Adaptive Forms](#use-added-locale-in-af)